opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Creating big ranges

-Current implementation of numeric `range` in Cypher for Gremlin timeouts when creating big range (over 10000 elements):
+Current implementation of numeric `range` in Cypher for Gremlin timeouts when creating a big range (over 10000 elements):

 ```groovy
 // range(1000000, 2000000)